Geogaddi

 Geogaddi is the second studio album by Scottish electronic music duo Boards of Canada, released on 18 February 2002 by Warp Records.
-It was recorded between 1999 and 2001 at Hexagon Sun, their Pentland Hills studio.
-The album was intended to be—and has been described as—darker in tone than their debut studio album Music Has the Right to Children, released in 1998.

-Geogaddi received critical acclaim upon release, in addition to being acclaimed by several publications as one of the year's best albums.
-It was listed by music website Pitchfork as one of the best intelligent dance music albums of all time.
+The album marks a darker sound from the group's debut album Music Has the Right to Children (1998).
+Characterized by heavily manipulated samples, analog textures and extensive use of subliminal messaging and backmasking, Geogaddi has been noted for its cryptic and mysterious sound design.
+The album's themes draw on numerology, paganism, the occult and religious cults.
+The album was recorded between 1999 and 2001 at the group's Hexagon Sun studio in the Pentland Hills.
+Upon release, Geogaddi received widespread critical acclaim and was ranked among the best albums of 2002 by several publications.
+It has retrospectively been recognized as a defining work of intelligent dance music, with Pitchfork naming it the fifth-best album of the genre in 2017.

 Background and composition

 The album was recorded from 1999 to 2001 at Hexagon Sun, their Pentland Hills (pictured) studio.

 Geogaddi is a psychedelic electronic album that has been categorized as IDM, downtempo, and hauntology, radically departing from the calmer and more subdued style of the duo's previous album, Music Has the Right to Children.
-Compared with their previous releases, Boards of Canada aimed to record a project "with more facets, more detail and a kind of concentrated recipe of chaotic little melodies", as well as "more fuzzy and organic".
+Compared with their previous releases, Boards of Canada aimed to create a "huge psychedelic behemoth" with Geogaddi, containing "more facets, more detail and a kind of concentrated recipe of chaotic little melodies", as well as a "more fuzzy and organic" sound with vocals and flutes.
 The duo recorded over 90 tracks for the project from 1999 to 2001 at Hexagon Sun, their Pentland Hills studio, ultimately choosing 22 based on how well they fit the intended atmosphere of the album.
-Michael Sandison, half of the duo, stated that the album features acoustic instrumentation that was significantly manipulated and processed, inspired by the traditional folk style of the British group the Incredible String Band and the 1973 film The Wicker Man.
+Michael Sandison, half of the duo, stated that the album features acoustic instrumentation that was significantly manipulated and processed, inspired by the traditional folk style of the Scottish musical group the Incredible String Band and the 1973 film The Wicker Man.

 Sandison described the album as "a record for some sort of trial-by-fire, a claustrophobic, twisting journey that takes you into some pretty dark experiences before you reach the open air again."
 The September 11 attacks drastically influenced the tone of the album during its production in 2001, with the duo "glued to the TV for the whole day" and Sandison saying that they had subsequently been pushed "into making a darker record".
 Mark Richardson of Pitchfork wrote that "the atmosphere on this album is a shade darker than on previous releases, and comparatively tense with a noticeable thread of paranoia."
 The album has been noted for featuring esoteric references, samples and subliminal messages, including references to numerology, Wicca and the Branch Davidians.
 (Note: The track "1969" contains sampled quotations of David Koresh's name.)
 Boards of Canada have claimed that the album's title is made up of several words with a specific meaning, but left it up to the listener to interpret it.